antwoinegriggs/Game-Catalog-CLI/README.md

 # Game Catalog CLI

+The Game Catalog CLI is a command-line interface application that allows users to manage and interact with a catalog of video games.
+Users can view, edit, and search for games based on various criteria such as title, genre, and platform.

+The current package requirement: sqlalchemy = "==1.4.41" python_version = "3.8"

+# Installation

+    1. Clone the repository to your local machine.

+    2. Install the required dependencies pipenv install

+    3. Open virtual environment
+        pipenv shell

+    4. Navigate to database directory cd lib/db/

+    5. Create the database and seed it with sample data: python seed.py or python3 seed.py

+    6. Run CLI
+        python cli.py
+            or
+        python3 cli.py

 # Data Models and Schema - models.py

     Game: Game table includes the title, ESRB rating, genre, and platforms.